 Carnival to raise money for a Plum teen’s Eagle Scout project postponed

-A carnival designed to help a Plum Eagle Scout hopeful raise money for cancer awareness and firefighter equipment has been rescheduled.
+A carnival designed to help a Plum Eagle Scout hopeful raise money for cancer awareness and firefighter equipment has been postponed.

 The young scout from Troop 854 remains hopeful he’ll accomplish his financial goal.